JoseLion/pretty-jupiter/README.md

 ```

 ## Extension properties
-The plugin can be customized adding a `pretty-jupiter` closure to your `build.gradle` file and changing the following properties:
+The plugin can be customized adding a `prettyJupiter` closure to your `build.gradle` file and changing the following properties:

 | Property                | Default   | Description |
 | ----------------------- |:---------:| ----------- |